1. What happens if I do not use all of my Meal Swipes or Food Dollars?

-Meal Swipes and Food Dollars balances can be checked at the kiosks located in the Fresh Food Company, through the Fresh Food Company cashiers and on the Campus Dish website.
+Food Dollars balances can be checked at the kiosks located in the Fresh Food Company, through the residential dining hall cashiers and on the Campus Dish website.
+Meal Swipes can be checked through any residential dining hall cashier.
 On our site, you can also sign up for Low Balance Alerts to stay up-to-date on your Food Dollars.

 7. Am I required to have a Meal Plan?

 All students who live on campus are required to have a meal plan.
 The requirement for amount of meals purchased varies depending on where a student is living on campus.
-Students who live off campus are not required to have a meal plan, but they may purchase a specialized commuter meal plan by emailing firstname.lastname@example.org.
+Students who live off campus are not required to have a meal plan, but they may purchase a specialized commuter meal plan when they register their off-campus address in WIN.
 Please visit the Residence Life and Housing website for more information regarding Dining Services, including meal plan options and rates.

 8. MEET OUR REGISTERED DIETITIAN